Shuraa Tax Accounting & Auditing

 Q4.
 How is withholding tax calculated?

 Non-residents without a permanent UAE presence may be exempt from withholding tax if they receive no UAE-derived revenue related to their establishment.
-Withholding tax is standard for cross-border payments like dividends, royalties, and interests.
+Withholding tax is standard on cross-border payments such as dividends, royalties, and interest.
 UAE resident individuals are exempt from withholding tax for transactions among themselves.